Important benefit changes: Has your benefit been sanctioned?

 Select the relevant form to download, print and complete.

-It's important you complete the relevant form if you're unsure whether a change will affect your entitlement to benefit.
-Here are some examples of the types of changes that you need to report:
+Here are some examples of the types of changes that you need to tell us about: